ttlew/conversation/dialog-build.md

 To access JSON files that implement different common slot usage scenarios, go to the community [conversation repo ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/watson-developer-cloud/community/tree/master/conversation){: new_window} in GitHub.

 To explore an example, download an example JSON file, and then import it as a new workspace.
-Go to the Dialog tab, and review the dialog nodes to see how slots were implemented to address different use cases.
+From the Dialog tab, you can review the dialog nodes to see how slots were implemented to address different use cases.

 ### Moving a dialog node
+{: #move-node}

 Each node that you create can be moved elsewhere in the dialog tree.